BavanthaU/mono_hydra_vio/README.md

 These additions are tested only with the revisions cloned by the Mono-Hydra workspace setup script.

+The current branch corresponds to the base version of Kimera-VIO used in the Mono-Hydra pipeline.
+SuperPoint support is included (used in the RealSense_RGBD_sp and ZEDXMono_RGBD parameter sets) and will be documented in the upcoming Mono-Hydra journal article.
+Updates aligned with that publication will be tagged once the paper is available.

 When using this fork in publications, please cite both the Kimera papers above and the Mono-Hydra paper:

 ```bibtex